HomeHelpful Guides › How to Pay Less in Taxes

 If you run a sole proprietorship or a husband-wife partnership, wages paid to your children under age 18 are exempt from Social Security and Medicare taxes under IRC Section 3121(b)(3)(A).
 The child can earn up to the standard deduction amount ($15,000 in 2025) and pay zero federal income tax.
 You get a business deduction, the child gets earned income they can contribute to a Roth IRA, and FICA is off the table entirely.

 The work has to be real, the pay has to be reasonable for the services performed, and you need to actually issue payments (not just journal entries).
 The IRS looks at this, especially when the child is very young.
 A 10-year-old doing legitimate filing, cleaning, or social media work is defensible.
-A 3-year-old “modeling” for your dental practice is not.
+A 3-year-old “modeling”.
+For your dental practice is not.

 Roth Conversions in Low-Income Years